acethamarai/excel-to-pdf/readme.md

 <h1>Excel to PDF Generation using Laravel 5.4 - As a Application Salary Payslip Generation in PDF Format.</h1>
-Laravel is most popular & Well Syntax PHP framework.
-This project is Laravel 5.4 integrated with Bootstrap Admin/Dashboard Template Admin LTE2.
+<p>Laravel is most popular & Well Syntax PHP framework.
+This project is Laravel 5.4 integrated with Bootstrap Admin/Dashboard Template Admin LTE2. </p>
-Modules covered this project - <strong>Login, Registration, Excel Data Import with Predefined format, Impored Data View, Export to Payslip PDF.</strong>
+<p>Modules covered this project - <strong>Login, Registration, Excel Data Import with Predefined format, Impored Data View, Export to Payslip PDF.</strong></p>
+<p>This Project is helpful for Small Size Business Companies.</p>

 <h2>Steps to Setup this Project</h2>
 <li>Download this repository</li>